-For an example of Central limit theorem; sample of n = 5, 0, 0, 0, 1, 0 mean = 0.2Imagine you repeat this process 10 times, randomly sampling five people and calculating the mean of the sample.
-This is a sampling distribution of the mean.
+For an example of Central limit theorem; sample of n = 5, 0 0 0 1 0

 The mean of the sample is an estimate of the population mean.
 It might not be a very precise estimate, since the sample size is only 5.